 Another one of my favorite Odette Quesada compositions sung by the late Ric Segreto.

-One of my favorite duets sung by Ms. Louie Reyes and Eugene Villaluz.
+One of my favorite duets sung by Ms. Louie Reyes and the late Eugene Villaluz.
 Although this lost in the 5th Metropop, it is still very much played in the air.